IBM/cp4ba-tech-jam/README.md

 You can access the **labs**, **system URLs**, **login instructions** and **badges** **[here](/Labs.md)**.
 You can select the capability you are interested to learn more about on that page.

+You have missed the introduction session or still do not know how to get started?
+In this case, review first the **[How to Get Started with CP4BA Tech Jam](/Agenda/How to Get Started with CP4BA Tech Jam.pdf)** presentation.

 ## Presentations and Recordings

 A link to the **presentations and recordings** made during the Jam will be shared in the **[#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C0476PD1T5X)** Slack channel.